A00223069/WEB---Bharti-Rishi/README.md

-LocalStorage and EventListeners Assignment- https://vaulted-hissing-seal.glitch.me/
+LocalStorage and EventListeners Assignment (A2) - https://vaulted-hissing-seal.glitch.me/